 If it seems that American Airlines always has a mileage sale, you aren't wrong.
-American Airlines often offers back-to-back-to-back mileage sales with no gaps between.
-After a rare two-week gap, American's latest offer to buy miles lets you buy AA miles with up to a 35% discount.
-However, American Airlines recently increased the base price of buying AAdvantage miles.
+American Airlines has virtually stopped doing periodic buy miles promotions — only offering one actual sale all year.
+Instead, it now offers an ongoing base discount of up to 35%.
+Along with this, American Airlines also increased the base price of buying AAdvantage miles.
 So, this discount only drops the purchase rate as low as 2.45¢ per mile.

 When Should You Buy AA Miles?

 As with other loyalty programs, we don’t recommend jumping on every American Airlines buy-miles promotion that comes along.
 Award programs can devalue with little notice, so you are almost always better off holding cash.

 With that said, there are a couple of cases where it does make sense to buy AAdvantage miles.
 For instance, if you only need a few more miles to complete a specific redemption, purchasing AA miles might be the fastest and most cost-effective route — since AA is only a transfer partner of Bilt Rewards.

 Additionally, if you're going to consider paying cash for a premium ticket, you may want to consider buying miles instead, since the cost for the required mileage could be considerably cheaper than paying for the product outright.

 Some travelers may decide to buy AA miles to extend the expiration date.
 However, there are plenty of other options to extend your AAdvantage account.